-However, where vineyards are steep, hard to access, or labour is cheap winemakers may chose to harvest by hand.
+However, where vineyards are steep, hard to access, or labour is cheap winemakers may choose to harvest by hand.
 Contrary to popular belief hand harvesting has little to no effect on the quality of the wine.

 This next part of the process is where red, white and rosé wine differ greatly.
 It’s a common misconception that all white wines are made from white grapes.
-But, in actual fact many wonderful white wines are produced from black grapes.
+But, in fact, many wonderful white wines are produced from black grapes.
 What creates the colour is the inclusion of grape skins.

 Red wines and rosé wines get their reddy colour by being fermented with their black grape skins still on.
 The skins of the grapes not only add colour, but they’re where red and rose wines get their tannins and a lot of their flavour.

 Red wine is fermented in large open vessels.
-These allow winemakers to punch and push the the wine, extracting further flavours from the skins.
+These allow winemakers to punch and push the wine, extracting further flavours from the skins.

 The wine can be in contact with the skins for anything from five days to two weeks.
 While rosé wines are removed from their skins within hours, so that they don’t take on too much colour.
-By contrast white wines are fermented without skins.
+By contrast, white wines are fermented without skins.

 Maturation is where the wine develops complex flavours.
 If matured in old oak barrels, these vessels are porous and allow small amounts of oxygen to dissolve in the wine.
 This is important as this reaction softens the tannins and makes the wine taste smoother.